Office 365 Groups - New SharePoint Document Library Features

-Customers that have the First Release option turned on within their tenants were treated to a...
+Customers who have the First Release option turned on within their tenants were treated to a...

 Over the past few months, some significant improvements have been made around the external sharing functionality in Office 365.
 Some other very important features were introduced as well.
 The marketing teams at Microsoft, however, were more focused on getting the message for the new and improved OneDrive for Business (ODB) client out, so no big announcements or press focused on these sharing improvements.
 With that in mind, I decided to do a quick recap to put together an updated list of important improvements that everyone should at least know about.